 Citation or Tab Charge: criminal charges

-In most cases involving claims of traffic violations, a police officer will issue the driver a uniform traffic citation, or traffic ticket, which requires a response of either payment of a “payable” violation (meaning payment without a court appearance), or a court appearance.
-Sometimes there is a court date to appear on the citation.
+In most cases involving traffic violation claims, a police officer issues the driver a uniform traffic citation, or traffic ticket.
+And the citation requires a response of either payment of a “payable” violation or a court appearance.
+(A “payable” offense offers payment without appearance), Sometimes there is a court date to appear on the citation.
 Today, Minnesota citations instruct the recipient to contact the court to arrange a court date, if they want that option.
 Though most citations written by police officers are traffic tickets, though most are.

 What is a tab charge?
 A “tab charge” contains criminal charges without a written Complaint.
 Prosecutors can file tab charges, too.

 A tab charge simply lists the Minnesota Statute Section that the police officer claims to be a violation.
 While a Complaint includes claims of facts asserted to show probable cause of guilt; a tab charge does not.

 A citation is different from a tab charge.
 It is a type of Summons to appear in court with a tab charge.
 But prosecutor can add a tab charge in court, for example.
-But both are for non-felony cases.
+And both are for non-felony cases.

 “Do I need a lawyer now that I have criminal charges?”

 If arrested on an arrest warrant, or if in jail on a probable cause hold, the defendant will soon get a Bail Hearing.